wkurzius/textbook-notes/envision-algebra-2/5-4-solving-radical-equations.md

 ## Radicals on Both Sides

 With two radicals, you can choose to split them up or keep them together.
-Ultimately, you'll end having to square twice to get rid of each.
+Regardless, you'll end having to square twice to get rid of each.
 Here's one equation solved with two different approaches.

 $$\begin{align}
           \sqrt{x+9} - \sqrt{2x} &=3               &\qquad \sqrt{x+9} - \sqrt{2x} &=3 \\